k3ldar/PowerControlHub/Commands.md

 | `H10` — Overtake Consent | `H10` | Activates overtake astern sound.
 Param format: No Parameters. |
 | `H11` — Overtake Danger | `H11` | Activates overtake danger sound.
 Param format: No Parameters. |
 | `H12` — Test | `H12` | Tests the signal sound.
 Param format: No Parameters. |

+## Please Note
+- All commands and parameters are case-sensitive.
+- Commands must be sent in the exact format as specified, including any required delimiters.
+- Commands specific to Boat Control Panel have (BCP) indicated next to them.
+- Commands specific to Smart Fuse Box have (SFB) indicated next to them.